guysoft/OctoKlipperPi/README.md

 * [Raspbian](http://www.raspbian.org/) tweaked for maximum performance for printing out of the box
 * [mjpg-streamer with RaspiCam support](https://github.com/jacksonliam/mjpg-streamer) for live viewing of prints and timelapse video creation.

-## I have a problem, where's the issue tracker for this project?
+## I have a problem where can I get help?

-Nowhere, because this really is just a build automation.

 If you need support with OctoPrint or OctoPi, [please get in touch on the OctoPrint Community Forums](https://community.octoprint.org).
+If you have a bug specific to OctoPi-Klipper use the issue tracker